GIS4DEV/GIS4DEV.github.io/_lessons/04b_rosgen_GRASS_R.md

 In this lab, we will experiment with learning from a research repository.
 Therefore, most of the data and instructions are included in the repository as if Zach and coauthors were working on a research publication.
 Data, or instructions for downloading it, are included in the `data` folder, and information about that data is included in `metadata`.

-1. Wait to follow these instructions until the professor informs you that the RE-rogsgen repository has been finalized!
-Feel free to preview the material any time.
+The RE-rogsgen repository has been finalized!
+Feel free to fork the repository now.

+1. Optionally, there are [three videos available](https://midd.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=cb556be3-59df-48ee-ac93-acee00db11b2) to orient you to the GitHub repository, to GRASS, and to RStudio.
 1. Start by using the GitHub website to *fork* the [RE-rosgen respository](https://github.com/GIS4DEV/RE-rosgen) from the GIS4DEV organization to your own GitHub account.
 1. Then use GitHub Desktop to *clone* your version of the repository to a location with *plenty of storage capacity* as this project uses some very large GIS datasets.
 1. Some files are too large for GitHub versioning and servers to handle.
 We'll treat these as `private` data sources, so that GitHub does not try to control or sync them.